eds-ch/Go-CDR-V/readme.md

 ## Limitations

 * Only supports CUCM/CCM and CUBE CDR/CMR files
-* Only supports SQLite, PostgreSQL, MySQL, and Microsoft SQL Server databases
+* Only supports SQLite, PostgreSQL, MySQL, Microsoft SQL Server, and ClickHouse databases
 * Only supports CDR/CMR files in CSV format
 * Will parse directories in single-threaded mode, i.e. one directory at a time